 Although the Angel tree is not in danger of being cut down, there is a threat of development and destruction of the surrounding forest.
 Arborists caution that the surrounding forest protects the tree’s gaint root system, provides protection from the storms, and affords it adequate moisture and drainage.
 It also filters harmful pollutants before they reach the trees roots, bark and leaves.

+Check out the quick photo blog here.
 Please share your Angel Tree moments in the comments below!!!